-Does your bicycle lock comply?
+Does your bicycle lock comply with insurance requirements?

 “Sold Secure has developed a three tier security grading system.
 The Gold rated locking devices offer the highest level of security.
 The next level down Silver offers a compromise between security and cost, whilst the Bronze level typically offers defence against the opportunist thief.
 It is important to note that some items (D shackles in particular) may have extra cables attached to them, these “accessory” cables will not be covered by the Sold Secure approval and are only providing some extra minimum security for other items (e.g. wheels etc).”

 If it doesn’t state on the bicycle lock packaging what sold secure rating it is, you can search the Sold Secure website.
 If you’re still unsure, you can always just email us a picture of the lock and we can verify it for you.
 For other security measures, such as your shed or home, check out our handy guide.

 Remember, for Yellow Jersey customers, if your bike value is less than £1,000, you need a Sold Secure Silver rated lock.
 If your bike value is more than £1,000, you need a Sold Secure Gold rated lock.

 If a thief is really determined to steal your bike, you may not be able to stop them.
 However, when you’re out and about, you can take some extra measures to deter them and not make your bike an easy target.

 Lock your bicycle through both the wheel and the frame.
 You don’t want to return to find a lonely wheel left behind because the body of the bike has simply been released and taken.
 Nor do you want to be carrying home a frame that’s been relieved of its wheels.

 If possible, detach your front wheel and thread the lock through both wheels and the frame.
 Or you could consider a second lock for the front wheel.